ascii-boxes/boxes/pages/config-syntax.md

    level=2 slug="parent"
    text="Config File Inheritance" %}

-A config file may specify one or more other config files as a "parents" (since *boxes* v2.1.0).
-This means that after the config file is read, *boxes* will also read all the parent configs (in order).
+A config file may specify one or more other config files as "parents" (since *boxes* v2.1.0).
+This means that after the config file is read, *boxes* will also read all the parent configs in order.
 If a design is found which we don't know yet, it is added to the list.
 In other words, all box designs are "inherited" from the parents, and can be overwritten.